Chinese EV startups turn to Nvidia in the race to catch Tesla - NewsBreak

 Chinese EV startups turn to Nvidia in the race to catch Tesla

-SAN FRANCISCO, Jan 4 (Reuters) - U.S. high performance chip maker Nvidia Corp (NVDA.O) said Tuesday it has landed more deals with Chinese electric vehicle makers that want to use the company's technology to power software-driven features that could lure customers away from Tesla Inc (TSLA.O).
+SAN FRANCISCO (Reuters) - U.S. high performance chip maker Nvidia Corp said Tuesday it has landed more deals with Chinese electric vehicle makers that want to use the company’s technology to power software-driven features that could lure customers away from Tesla Inc.

 Nvidia vice president Ali Kani used a presentation to the CES technology conference to list several Chinese electric vehicle (EV) makers that will use Nvidia’s DRIVE technology as part of the computer brains of new vehicles, including Polestar, Xpeng, NIO, IM Motors, Li Auto and R Auto.